 Much has been written on possible solutions to the problem of internal debt, but no one has done so more forcefully and with greater persuasiveness than did Keynes in his analysis of what he called "progressive and catastrophic inflations" in Central and Eastern Europe during the early 1920s (see Annex).
-Thus, borrowing his terms, the Turkish government has been demanding sacrifices from "the active and working elements" of the society in order to be able "to hand over to the rentier or bond-holding class" a large portion of "the fruits of their work" (the entire tax revenues in 2001), refusing to seek relief in some other ways including "in one or other of two out of the three possible methods" favoured by Keynes.
+Thus, borrowing his terms, the Turkish Government has been demanding sacrifices from "the active and working elements" of the society in order to be able "to hand over to the rentier or bond-holding class" a large portion of "the fruits of their work" (the entire tax revenues in 2001), refusing to seek relief in some other ways including "in one or other of two out of the three possible methods" favoured by Keynes.

-Clearly, for obvious reasons neither monetization, nor capital levy nor any other measure that could place sizeable burden on the rentier class could be successfully applied when the capital account is open and the domestic currency is fully convertible.
+For obvious reasons neither monetization nor a capital levy nor any other measure that would place a sizeable burden on the rentier class can be successfully applied when the capital account is open and the domestic currency is fully convertible.
 In other words, the conditions that make it difficult to manage the external value of the currency also aggravate the difficulties in managing internal debt.
-Consequently, temporary suspension of convertibility and standstills on external debt payments could provide viable policy options for stabilizing the exchange rate in countries facing international liquidity problems and for orderly workout of external and domestic debt.
+Consequently, temporary suspension of convertibility and standstills on external debt payments are a practical (and in some cases probably the only practical) policy option for stabilizing the exchange rate in countries facing international liquidity problems and for an orderly workout of external and domestic debt.

-These measures have long been advocated by the UNCTAD secretariat drawing on the rationale and key principles for an orderly debt workout as found in domestic bankruptcy procedures, notably chapter 11 of the United States Bankruptcy Code, in order to overcome the difficulties associated with official bailouts and crisis intervention.
-The rationale for temporary standstill is the recognition that a grab race for assets by creditors is not only detrimental to the debtor but also to the creditors themselves as a group.
-The combination of official bailouts and policies advocated to restore confidence, including fiscal and monetary tightening, often fail to check the asset grab race and capital flight, and the collapse of the currencies while deepening the crisis.
+These measures have long been advocated by the UNCTAD secretariat drawing on the rationale and key principles for an orderly debt workout as found in domestic bankruptcy procedures, most notably chapter 11 of the United States Bankruptcy Code, in order to overcome the difficulties associated with official bailouts and crisis intervention.19 The rationale for such a temporary standstill is based on the recognition that a grab race for assets by creditors is not only detrimental to the debtor but also to the creditors themselves as a group.
+The combination of official bailouts and policies advocated to restore confidence, including fiscal and monetary tightening, often fail to check the asset grab race and capital flight and the resulting collapse of the currencies (as was exemplified in the financial crises of a number of countries in recent years).
 Furthermore, bailouts create moral hazard for lenders and shift the burden onto debtor countries and their taxpayers, who ultimately pay off the official debt.
-Nor can bailouts be reconciled with free markets since it is agreed that market discipline will only work if creditors bear the consequences of the risks they take.
+The principle of bailouts is also difficult to reconcile with the rationale of free markets since it is generally agreed that market discipline will work only if creditors bear the consequences of the risks they take.

-Recognizing these difficulties UNCTAD economists proposed that "a credible strategy for involving the private sector in crisis resolution should combine temporary standstills with strict limits on access to Fund resources" (UNCTAD 2001, p.
+Recognizing these difficulties UNCTAD economists have proposed that "a credible strategy for involving the private sector in crisis resolution should combine temporary standstills with strict limits on access to Fund resources" (UNCTAD 2001, p.
 140).
-Standstills on sovereign debt involve suspension of payments by governments themselves, while on private external debt they require an imposition of temporary exchange controls which restrict payments abroad on specified transactions, including interest payments.
-Further restrictions may also be needed on capital transactions of residents and non-residents.
+Standstills on sovereign debt involve suspension of payments by governments themselves, while on private external debt they require the imposition of temporary exchange controls which restrict payments abroad on specified transactions, including interest payments.
+Further restrictions may also be needed on the capital-account transactions of both residents and non-residents.